But what causes pain in your knee? What kinds of symptoms are involved? And what can you do to tackle it?

 Movement is the best treatment for almost any kind of pain affecting your musculoskeletal system.
 Has your doctor recommended electrotherapy, drugs or injections?
 Then take some time to rethink your treatment.
 These passive methods can support your recovery, but they don’t address the cause.
 The ultimate goal should be to improve your body’s balance and make it stronger, which will, in turn, make it more resilient.

 Most of the time it’s hard to narrow down where exactly pain in the knee is coming from.
 The BLACKROLL® approach includes a comprehensive program: myofascial self-massage, stretching and mobility exercises, and targeted activation and strengthening exercises.
-Find the right exercises for you here.

 If you’re already exercising: completely protecting the affected area can make it less resilient than ever in the long term.
 So keep on moving, but don’t exercise beyond your pain threshold.
 Remember: keep working out to your pain-free limit as much as possible and at the same time, work on any imbalances you have.